shiosalt/powerpoint-analyzer-mcp/README.md

-# PowerPoint MCP Server
+# PowerPoint Analyze MCP Server

-A Model Context Protocol (MCP) server for extracting structured information from PowerPoint files using FastMCP 2.0.
+An MCP server that enables search and extraction using PowerPoint structure and text formatting attributes.

+## Background
+Most AI Agent searches that claim PowerPoint support typically ignore PowerPoint file structure and only extract text for searching.
+This tool enables outputting text written in bold and other structured information.

 ## Features